ikhvorost/DLog/README.md

 ### Text

-`Text` is base output that generates text representation of log messages.
-It doesn't deliver text to any target destination (stdout, file etc.) and usually other outputs use it.
+`Text` is base source output that generates text representation of log messages.
+It doesn't deliver text to any target outputs (stdout, file etc.) and usually other outputs use it.

 It supports thee modes:
 - `.plain` - universal plain text